Lunatic-Labs/rubricapp/README.md

       sudo apt install mysql-server

+- Run the following command to install MySQL-Server on MacOS:

+      brew install mysql

+- Run the following command to start MySQL-Server on MacOS:

+      brew services start mysql

-- Run the following command to open MySQL in the
+- Run the following command to start MySQL-Server in a new terminal:
-terminal:

       sudo mysql -u root